-Nowadays, mail-order clear aligner services like Byte and Candid make the process of straightening your teeth not only discreet, but also affordable.
+Nowadays, at-home clear aligner services like Byte and Candid make the process of straightening your teeth just discreet, but convenient too.

 Still, how do you choose between all the options on the market today?
 That’s what we’re here to help out with.
 In this comparison review, we’ll help you decide between two of the most popular clear aligner services: Byte and Candid.